rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 - Ubuntu is **F**ree, **O**pen **S**ource **S**oftware - FOSS!
 - Ubuntu is published by Canonical, a private company with an estimated $175M in annual revenues
 - Canonical Support, called Ubuntu Pro, is free for 5 personal devices
-- Ubuntu Pro is enterprise class support similar a Microsoft Enterprise Agreement
+- Ubuntu Pro is enterprise class support similar to the Microsoft Enterprise Agreement
 - Ubuntu has [many flavors](https://wiki.ubuntu.com/UbuntuFlavors) and [dozens of specialized derivatives.](https://wiki.ubuntu.com/DerivativeTeam/Derivatives)
-- Ubuntu will work on Intel/AMD x64 processors and many ARM processors
+- Ubuntu will run on Intel/AMD x64 processors and many ARM processors such as Raspberry Pi, Odroid, etc.
-- Ubuntu works great on VMware Workstation/Fusion, KVM and VirtualBox
+- Ubuntu works great on VMware Workstation/Fusion, KVM, VirtualBox, and Gnome Boxes

 ----------------------------------------------------------------